In this course, we will study state and local politics with special attention to issues of the built environment.

 Grades will be based on the following:

-The think pieces will be assessed on a scale of 1-5.
-A “3” indicates that the student has accurately grasped the reading.
-A “4” is indicative of a grasp of the reading with some critical reflection.
-A “5” indicates critical reflection as well as specific reference to the text.
-A “2” indicates that the answer misrepresents the text, while a “1” indicates that the question has not been answered.
-At the end of the semester the grade for quizzes will be calculated as follows:
+These assignments will be assessed on a scale of 1-10.
+A grade of 7-8 indicates that the student has answered the question accurately.
+An “8-9” is indicative of an accurate answer with some critical reflection on the question.
+A “9-10” indicates critical reflection as well as specific reference to the text.
+A “6-7” indicates that the answer in some way misrepresents the text or does not answer the question.

 CRA Project: Every California municipality used to have a Community Redevelopment Agency (CRA).
 For budgetary reasons, the CRAs were shutdown during the Great Recession.
 Cities have responded to this problem by finding different ways to address questions of development and redevelopment.
 For this project, students will choose from among the municipalities in Southern California and investigate its approach to the problem of development and redevelopment.
 Based on this research, students will write a 10-page paper and give a 15-minute, in-class presentation.
 Students should interview government officials, developers, and concerned citizens; attend any relevant public meetings; collect photos and/or video; and study governmental and non-governmental documents on urban land use and its history in the municipality.
 At a minimum, students are required to interview one city official, one member of the business community, and one resident.